alchemyplatform/aa-sdk/site/smart-accounts/modular-account/index.md

 ### Secure, audited, open source

-Modular Account has been audited by Spearbit and Quanstamp.
+Modular Account has been audited by Spearbit and Quantstamp.
 You can find the audit reports [here](https://github.com/alchemyplatform/modular-account/tree/develop/audits).
 Modular Account is fully open source, so you can validate the [source code](https://github.com/alchemyplatform/modular-account).

 <!--@include: ../../resources/bbp.md-->